Alcatraz Federal Penitentiary: Reputation

-Alcatraz gained notoriety from its inception as the toughest prison in America, considered by many the world's most fearsome prison of the day.
+Alcatraz gained notoriety from its inception as the toughest prison in the U.S., considered by many the world's most fearsome prison of the day.
 Former prisoners reported brutality and inhumane conditions which severely tested their sanity.
 Ed Wutke was the first prisoner to commit suicide in Alcatraz.
 Rufe Persful chopped off his fingers after grabbing an axe from the firetruck, begging another inmate to do the same to his other hand.

 One writer described Alcatraz as "the great garbage can of San Francisco Bay, into which every federal prison dumped its most rotten apples".
 In 1939, the new U.S. Attorney General, Frank Murphy, attacked the penitentiary, saying, "The whole institution is conductive to psychology that builds up a sinister ambitious attitude among prisoners."

 The prison's reputation was not helped by the arrival of more of America's most dangerous felons, including Robert Stroud, the "Birdman of Alcatraz", in 1942.
 He entered the prison system at age 19, and never left, spending 17 years at Alcatraz.
 Stroud killed a guard, tangled with other inmates and spent 42 of his 54 years in prison in solitary confinement.
 Despite its reputation, with many former inmates calling it "Hellcatraz", some prisoners reported that the living conditions there were much better than most other prisons in the country, especially the food, and many volunteered to come to Alcatraz.

 On December 3, 1940, Henri Young murdered fellow inmate Rufus McCain.
 Running downstairs from the furniture shop to the tailor's shop where McCain worked, Young violently stabbed McCain in the neck; McCain died five hours later.
 Young had been sent to Alcatraz for murder in 1933, and was later involved in an escape attempt during which gangster Doc Barker was shot to death.
 He spent nearly 22 months in solitary confinement as a result, but was eventually permitted to work in the furniture shop.
 Young went to trial in 1941, with his attorneys claiming that their client could not be held responsible for the murder, since he had allegedly been subjected to "cruel and unusual punishment" by prison guards prior to the act.
 The trial brought Alcatraz into further disrepute.
-Ultimately, Young was convicted of manslaughter and his prison sentence was only extended by a few years.
+Ultimately, Young was convicted of manslaughter and his prison sentence was extended by a few years.